CHEAP RESTAURANTS IN EVERY STATE

 Yelp reviewers praise Branko's Sandwich Shop for great food and even better service.
 Customers like the tiny shop's "family feel," and DePaul University students who forget their wallets say the cash-only establishment has let them pay the next time they drop in.
 Most sandwiches are under $8.

-Yats in Indianapolis is friendly, cheap, and fast.
+Yats is friendly, cheap, and fast.
 Popular items at the New Orleans-style restaurant chain include gumbo and cheese etouffee, a spicy stew served with vegetables and seafood.
 The owners do not take credit cards, but several customers say they have been allowed to leave an IOU and pay later.
-Prices for individual dishes are between usually between $6 and $7.
+Prices for individual dishes are $7.75 and $8.75.

-La Mie in Des Moines serves up traditional breakfasts (about $7), sandwiches for lunch ($5 to $6), and much-praised pastries.
+La Mie sserves up traditional breakfasts for under $8, sandwiches for lunch (also under $8), and much-praised pastries.
 The establishment is a perennial winner of the local newspaper's award for best local bakery.

-Eggtc. in Kansas City has won many "best of" awards.
+Eggtc. has won many "best of" awards.
 Customers like the casual atmosphere, good coffee, and large breakfasts.
 One customer who gave Eggtc.
 5 stars on TripAdvisor says the "combination of quality and value at Eggtc. has yet to be surpassed."

-Southern Living magazine hails the Moonlite Bar-B-Q Inn in Owensboro as the torchbearer of Kentucky burgoo stew, which combines smoked mutton, beef, and chicken in a vegetable base.
-Bowls of burgoo are just $4.29.
-Dinner plates of barbecued meats start at $9, and most sandwiches are less than $5.
+Southern Living magazine has hailed the Moonlite Bar-B-Q Inn as the torchbearer of Kentucky burgoo stew, which combines smoked mutton, beef, and chicken in a vegetable base.
+Bowls of burgoo are just $5.
+Dinner plates of barbecued meats start at $9.55, and most sandwiches are less than $5.

-The Mekong Delta Cafe was voted the best cheap restaurant in downtown Baltimore by readers of Baltimore magazine.
+The Mekong Delta Cafe has been voted the best cheap restaurant in downtown Baltimore by readers of Baltimore magazine.
 Reviewers love the quick lunches, especially the pho (Vietnamese noodle soup).
 Most dishes are under $10 and appetizers are $6 or less.

 College towns usually have plenty of places to grab a cheap bite, but Krazy Jim's Blimpy Burger stands out from the crowd as the oldest hamburger stand in Ann Arbor.
 Thrillist and GQ have praised its burgers, which come in thousands of combinations, some for less than $5.